-- Many MPNS items end with ...
-I wanted to.

-It could be, "in the way I wanted to,"

-"when I wanted to," or "how I wanted to."
+Many MPNS items end with "in the way I wanted to," "when I wanted to," or "how I wanted to."

-- There is a difference between being able to do something and being able to do something when you want to.

-- To do something when you want to, or how you wanted to implies control, agency and choice.
+- There is a difference between being able to do something and being able to do something when you want to. - To do something when you want to, or how you wanted to implies control, agency and choice.